Zyadbassem/threejs_journey/README.md

 # Three.js journey
 hey there my name is zyad and this is my three.js learning journey i'm using the three.js documentaion and three.js journey course by Bruno smith as a reference
-# second lesson
+# Third lesson
 - here is what we will do in this lesson

-    - learn how to change the position, scale, rotation of an object
+    - learn how to animate objects
 ## setting up
 your directory structure should be looking like this
 ```html